JakeSteam/blog-programming/_posts/2018-12-17-sharing-internal-cache-images-with-text-to-other-android-apps.md

 shareImage(File(imageCache, "myimage.png"))
 ```

-Note that I’m using the cache directory in this example, `.filesDir` can be used instead (make sure to change your `filepaths.xml` too!).
+Note that I'm using the cache directory in this example, `.filesDir` can be used instead (make sure to change your `filepaths.xml` too!).

 When your image sharing function is called, the user will receive a popup suggesting many, many locations to share their content to.
 A screenshot from newly created emulator is below, real devices will have many pages of options instead!